Adam McCann, Financial Writer

-Balance transfers are worth it if they save you money by getting you a lower interest rate, preferably 0% for a certain number of months.
+Yes, balance transfers are worth it because they are a very good way to refinance existing credit card debt.
+This can save you money by getting you a lower interest rate, preferably 0% for a certain number of months.
 A balance transfer is most likely to be worthwhile if you have good credit or better, you qualify for one of the best balance transfer credit cards, and you use the savings to get out of debt faster.
 Transferring a balance should not be an excuse to overspend.

 In many cases, a balance transfer will be worth it, but there are also some situations where it won’t be.
 You can learn more about the pros and cons of balance transfers on WalletHub.

 People also ask